mahaabdulla/todo_cubit_app/README.md

 # todo_cubit_app
-build simple app using cubit
+build simple app using cubit to practic to cubit principles